whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/6-low-quality-pages.md

 Finally, Ads and SC can be distracting if the titles or images of the Ads or SC are shocking or disturbing.
 [Here]() is an example of a page with shocking and exaggerated titles, images, and text in the Ads and SC.

-**Important**: The **Low** rating should be used if the page has Ads, SC, or other features that interrupt or distract from using the MC.
+**Important:** The **Low** rating should be used if the page has Ads, SC, or other features that interrupt or distract from using the MC.

 ## Mixed or Mildly Negative Reputation of the Website or Creator of the Main Content